 Patients due to receive radioiodine therapy in the next week (Rationale 15).

-Heavy meal including large protein load or large caffeine intake (>1 cup of tea/coffee) on the morning of, or during the test (Rationale 16).
+Patients who have eaten a heavy meal including large protein load or consumed a large caffeine intake (>1 cup of tea/coffee) on the morning of, or during the test (Rationale 16).

 Children with asthma who require regular inhaled corticosteroids, or have had a hospital visit due to asthma in the past two years.